kognetiks/kognetiks-chatbot/documentation/settings/settings.md

 By configuring these settings, you ensure that your Kognetiks Chatbot plugin operates smoothly and efficiently, providing a seamless experience for both logged-in users and visitors.

-- **Monitoring Usage**: Regularly monitor your API usage in the OpenAI dashboard to ensure that your limits are appropriate and adjust them as necessary.
+- **Monitoring Usage**: Regularly monitor API usage in the AI Platform vendor's dashboard to ensure that your limits are appropriate and adjust them as necessary.

 - **Cost Management**: Setting appropriate message limits helps control costs associated with API usage.